 A common theme in the world of engineering is to do more with less.
 This is one of the goals and main benefits of laser peening.
 With deep compressive residual stresses, laser peening can be applied to less expensive materials to achieve the performance of expensive materials.
 Similarly, while using expensive materials with laser peening it is possible to use less mass and cut down on manufacturing costs.
 Residual stresses are a key component to unlocking the increased performance gains available for many applications.
 Engineering the residual stresses into your application is what LSP Technologies does best!

 Shown below is an example of a performance valve spring.
 The addition of laser peening creates a compressive residual stress (blue) on the exterior of the wire where the stresses are the highest.
 Optimization of the laser peening process can also be made to improve only the areas most in need of surface enhancement (the ID) to balance performance and cost.

 These intake and exhaust components can significantly impact the performance of an engine.
 When you are seeking the absolute top performance, laser peening offers many benefits that are worth exploring.
 Whether your goal is to run the engine harder, faster, or longer we are here to discuss your needs and goals and work towards engineering a solution.
-Call us at LSPT to discuss your application today!
+Call us or contact us online at LSPT to discuss your application today!

 LSP Technologies, Inc.